 What’s the difference between a doll and an action figure?
 Marketing, for the most part.
 There’s precious little, besides perhaps articulation, separating a 12″ G.I.
 Joe action figure from a 12″ Ken Doll.
 In the 90s, Polly Pocket was a doll and Mighty Max an action figure despite being literally the same toy concept from the same company.
 Which brings us to Ideal Toys’ Superman doll.

 1940 was a good year for the Man of Steel.
 He’d made his debut in Action Comics #1 in June of 1938, and become a near instant hit.
 Within a year, he’d earned his own self-titled solo series – the ONLY DC Comics character at the time to do so.
-And on February 2, 1940 saw him debut on the radio with The Adventures of Superman.
+On February 2, 1940, he made his “other media” debut on the radio with The Adventures of Superman.
 That December would see him starring in Superman’s Christmas Adventure, a one-shot comic teaming him up with Santa Claus.
 And in between those points, Ideal Toys immortalized him as a toy.

 The first Superman toy ever mass produced was a 12″ wooden doll with sixteen points of articulation.
 It came with a cloth cape and a lacquered finish to keep him looking nice as little boys flew him around the backyard.
-Considering that the term “action figure” wouldn’t even be coined for another quarter century, it was not marketed as such.
-But look at him and tell us he doesn’t look like an action figure, we dare you.
+Considering that the term “action figure” wouldn’t even be coined for another quarter century, it was not marketed as such at the time.
+However, just look at him and try to tell us he doesn’t look like an action figure!
+Go on, we dare you.
 A strong argument can be made that he’s the very first superhero action figure made, even if he wasn’t called that when he was new.
 We’re over-the-moon to have one of these beauties here in our showroom.

 If you’ve got a collection, even if it doesn’t include anything quite this amazing, that you’re looking to sell, we want to help you with it.
 If you just want to keep reading about the cool collections we handle, stay tuned to Consigned, Cool, & Collected every Monday morning.